Rimini Emilia Romagna And San Marino, Italy Travel Guide

 Ask about seasonal specials.

-Local chefs prioritize fresh, locally sourced ingredients for authentic flavor in each dish.
+Local chefs prioritize fresh, ingredients from the area for authentic flavor in each dish.

 Given its Adriatic location, Rimini's cuisine leans heavily on fresh fish and shellfish preparations.